Case

 • is this a normal blood volume?

-• is this a normal level of plasma Na and how does the urinary excretion pattern of Na fit into the picture?
+• what does the combination of this level of plasma osmolarity and urine osmolarity indicate?• is this a normal level of plasma Na and how does the urinary excretion pattern of Na fit into the picture?

 B] Examing Blood Chemistry readouts